I’m asked about this a lot: How to get a job in another city or state.

 Let’s talk about the first point first.
 You need to sound 100% sure you’re moving.

 No company wants to hear that you’re tentatively thinking of moving but only if you find the perfect job.

-They probably won’t interview you if you say that because you’re a RISK!
-A risk that you’ll waste a companies time, money, and even accept a job and then bail at the last minute because you’re anxious about moving.
+A hiring manager probably won’t interview you if you say you’re unsure if you’re relocating because it’s a risk!
+A risk that you’ll waste a company’s time, money, and even accept a job and then bail at the last minute because you’re anxious about moving.

 So to succeed in landing a job in a new state, you need to sound as low-risk as possible when you apply for the job, and your cover letter is the first place you can do that.

 You do that by showing them you’ve thought seriously about moving and are fully committed.

 This is rule #1.
 Be low risk!

 You need to avoid location-based discrimination when sending out your resume and applying to jobs in a new location.

 Most employers have interviewed a few out-of-state candidates, made a job offer, and then had them change their minds and decide they cannot move themselves and their family.

 So that’s a big concern that hiring managers have when reading an out-of-state resume and cover letter, and you need to address it.